 - Golden Lease Membership.
-COPP members may enjoy all of the rights and benefits of AAPL's Golden Lease Membership, as set forth in Article V.3.D - Membership of the AAPL Bylaws; - Certification.
-COPP members shall be exempt from the continuing education and/orethics requirements to maintain their AAPL Professional Certifications, but shall file for recertification every five years to maintain said certification status; - Annual Meeting.
+COPP members may enjoy all of the rights and benefits of AAPL's Golden Lease Membership, as set forth in Article V.3.D Membership of the AAPL Bylaws; - Certification.
+COPP members shall be exempt from the continuing education and/or ethics requirements to maintain their AAPL Professional Certifications; - Annual Meeting.
 The Member Registration fee will be waived for any Past President and its Spouse or one Guest shall also receive a waiver of its Member or Spouse/Guest Registration fee.
-Any optional tours, or other chargeable events are to be paid by the Past President upon registration for the Annual Meeting;
+Any optional tours, or other chargeable events are to be paid by the Past President upon registration for the Annual Meeting; - Board Meetings/Receptions.
+COPP members shall have a standing invitation to all AAPL functions, including Board Meetings and Receptions; and

-- Board Meetings/Receptions.
-COPP members shall have a standing invitation to all AAPL functions, including Board Meetings and Receptions; and - NAPE.
+• NAPE.
 Upon registration, Past Presidents shall have a standing invitation to the Sponsors' reception, pre-luncheon speaker reception and be seated at the table reserved for Past Presidents at the NAPE charity luncheon, and other notable events.